asnar00/zeta/features.md

 ## what

-Code is organised into features instead of applications, libraries, and objects.
+The smallest shippable unit of code is the "feature" instead of "library" / "application".

 ## why, architectural

-It's just better.
+Associating code and data with features instead of objects makes a bunch of stuff easier and better and more performant.

 ## why, economic

-Less replicated work.
+If you want to add a feature to a piece of commercial software, you can do so without creating a competing piece of commercial software.

 ## why, political

 Users, not vendors, control which features they run.
+Less unmet needs, less dark patterns, more efficiency and joyfulness.

 ## how